tfpf/graph-plot/README.md

 happen automatically.

 ## Interactive Plots
-It is possible to interactively control your plots, as seen in the image above.
-`TkAgg` or `TkCairo` are probably the best backends to use for interactive plots.
-(Luckily, `TkAgg` is the default backend Matplotlib uses.
+`TkAgg` is probably the best backend to use with interactive plots.
+(Luckily, it is the default backend Matplotlib uses.
 Usually).
+There are a couple of issues with `*Cairo` backends (there is nothing Customplot can do to fix them).
-If you use any other backend, the plot window will be frozen.
+And if you use any of the others, the plot window will be unresponsive.
 (It won't respond to GUI events like mouse clicks and key presses, although it _will_ get updated when you enter values into the interactive GUI.)

 To see how interactive plots can be created, check `examples.py`.